dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 After running the restore command, the directories inside the `postings` directory are copied over to the machines/containers running the alphas and `dgraph alpha` is started to load the copied data.
-For example, In a machine with two groups and a replica, `p1` is moved to the location of the first alpha and `p2` is moved to the location of the second alpha.
+For example, in a database cluster with two Alpha groups and one replica each, `p1` is moved to the location of the first Alpha and `p2` is moved to the location of the second Alpha.

 #### Restore from Amazon S3
 ```sh